-Located on Martin Road in West Henrietta, Wat Pa Lao Buddhadham serves as a spiritual home for the region’s Lao Buddhist community.
-Viewable from the road in a quiet rural setting, the temple offers a peaceful place for reflection while preserving cultural and religious traditions far from their Southeast Asian origins.
+Located on Martin Road in West Henrietta, Wat Pa Lao Buddhadham serves as a spiritual and cultural center for Rochester’s Lao Buddhist community.
+Set in a quiet rural area, the temple offers visitors a chance to experience an active place of worship while learning more about Lao traditions and Theravada Buddhism.

 Why Visit